Analysis: Biden prioritizes experience with Cabinet picks

 Analysis: Biden prioritizes experience with Cabinet picksNew

-NEW YORK (AP) — President-elect Joe Biden’s first wave of Cabinet picks and choices for his White House staff have prized staying power over star power, with a premium placed on government experience and proficiency as he looks to rebuild a depleted and demoralized federal bureaucracy.
-With an eye in part toward making selections who may have to seek approval from a Republican-controlled Senate, Biden prioritized choosing qualified professionals while eschewing flashy names
+NEW YORK (AP) — President-elect Joe Biden’s first wave of Cabinet picks and choices for his White House staff has prized staying power over star power, with a premium placed on government experience and proficiency.
+Biden is looking to rebuild a depleted and demoralized federal bureaucracy.
+With an eye in part toward making selections who may have to seek approval from a Republican-controlled Senate, Biden has prioritized choosing qualified professionals while eschewing flashy names.
+Even the most recognizable pick — John Kerry — lacks the showmanship that has defined President Donald Trump’s era.
+Biden has showcased a faith in bureaucracy.
+That’s in sharp contrast with Trump, who openly distrusted the very government he led.